SpencerWP99/SpencerWP99.github.io/_projects/Remy/index.md

 ## Bowl Denester
 ### Lead Designer
-I engineered a linearly-actuated bowl dispenser that utilizes a "ratchet-and-pawl" logic to separate nested bowls.
-The system features unidirectional spring fingers and a force-actuated gate with adjustable spring tension.

-**Key Innovation:** To maintain consistent performance regardless of stack height, I designed eccentric cams that isolate the weight of the upper bowl stack, ensuring the dispensing mechanism only interacts with a constant load of ~6 bowls.
+The bowl denester dispenses salad bowls onto the magnetic conveyor trays with high precision and accuracy with several backup systems to notify operators of minor issues to prevent system failure.
+I engineered a linearly-actuated bowl denester that utilizes "ratchet-and-pawl" style fingers to separate nested bowls; the denester is the first action of the system, and failure to denest a bowl would cause every other system to fail, so several secondary modules are designed to prevent edgecases and human error.
+A bowl catch-lock device was added to prevent bowls from bypassing the force-actuated gate holding the bowl stack and sensors to detect the remaining number of bowls in the stack + to measure the bowl position relative to the conveyor trays to determine if the bowl became misaligned during the final freefaall.

 {% include image-gallery.html images="bowldispenser.jpg" height="400" %}